NVIDIA-Merlin/NVTabular/examples/triton-nvt/README.md

 ## [NVTabular](https://github.com/NVIDIA/NVTabular) | NVTabular Inference API documentation

 NVIDIA Merlin framework accelerates the recommendation pipeline end-2-end.
-As important part of this pipeline, model deployment of ML/DL models is the process of making production ready models available in production environments, where they can provide predictions for new streaming data.
+As critical step of this pipeline, model deployment of ML/DL models is the process of making production ready models available in production environments, where they can provide predictions for new streaming data.

 Here, we describe how to run the [Triton Inference Server](https://github.com/triton-inference-server/server) backend for Python to be able to do model deployment.
 The goal of [Python backend](https://github.com/triton-inference-server/python_backend) is to let you serve models written in Python by Triton Inference Server without having to write any C++ code.